Chernobyl Nuclear Power Plant: Turbo generators

 Electrical energy was generated by a pair of 2x500 MW hydrogen-cooled turbo generators per unit.
 These are located in the 600 m-long machine hall, adjacent to the reactor building.
-The turbines—the venerable five-cylinder K-500-65/3000—are supplied by the Kharkiv turbine plant; the electrical generators are the TBB-500.
-The turbine and the generator rotors are mounted on the same shaft; the combined weight of the rotors is almost 200 t and their speed is 3,000 revolutions per minute.
+The turbines—the venerable five-cylinder K-500-65/3000 steam turbine were supplied by the Kharkiv turbine plant; the electrical generators are the TBB-500.
+The turbine and the generator rotors are mounted on the same shaft; the combined weight of the rotors is almost 200 t and their speed was 3,000 revolutions per minute.

 The turbo generator is 39 m long and its total weight is 1200 t.
 The coolant flow for each turbine is 82,880 t/h.
-The generator produces 20 kV 50 Hz AC power.
-The generator's stator is cooled by water while its rotor is cooled by hydrogen.
-The hydrogen for the generators is manufactured on-site by electrolysis.
+The generator produced 20 kV 50 Hz AC power.
+The generator's stator was cooled by water while its rotor was cooled by hydrogen.
+The hydrogen for the generators was manufactured on-site by electrolysis.
 The design and reliability of the turbines earned them the State Prize of Ukraine for 1979.

 The Kharkiv turbine plant later developed a new version of the turbine, K-500-65/3000-2, in an attempt to reduce use of valuable metal.
 The Chernobyl plant was equipped with both types of turbines; block 4 had the newer ones.
 The newer turbines, however, turned out to be more sensitive to their operating parameters, and their bearings had frequent problems with vibrations.

 Reactor fleet

 The construction of two partially completed reactors, No. 5 and 6, were suspended immediately after the accident at reactor No. 4, and eventually cancelled in 1989.
 Reactors No. 1 and 3 continued to operate after the disaster.
 Reactor No. 2 was permanently shut down in 1991 after a fire broke out due to a faulty switch in a turbine.
-Reactors No. 1 and 3 were to be eventually closed due to a 1995 agreement Ukraine made with the EU.
+Reactors No. 1 and 3 were to be eventually closed due to a 1995 agreement Ukraine made with the European Union.

-Ukraine agreed to close the remaining units in exchange for EU assistance in modernizing the shelter over reactor No. 4 and improving the energy sector of the country, including the completion of two new nuclear reactors, Khmelnitski 2 and Rovno 4.
+Ukraine agreed to close the remaining units in exchange for EU assistance in modernizing the shelter over reactor No. 4 and improving the energy sector of the country, including the completion of two new nuclear reactors, Khmelnytskyi 2 and Rivne 4.
 Reactor No. 1 was shut down in 1996 with No. 3 following in 2000.